kwsantiago/COP2513-IT-Object-Oriented-Programming/HW03/RPG Combat Simulations/readme.md

 # RPG Combat Simulations
-You are to design a series of calculator classes, Adder, FourFunction, Scientific, andFinancial.
-FourFunction will be a subclass of Adder, and Scientific and Financial willbe subclasses of FourFunction.
+Implement a class named CharacterMaker and its two subclasses named Playable and NonPlayer.
+Also implement a class named Player as a subclass of Playable.